cankaratepe23/Medic-Bot/README.md

 # Medic-Bot || A (very painful) DSharpPlus Bot
+This repo is no longer maintained.
+You can find the newest source at [the new, .NET CORE based repo.](https://github.com/Mmedic23/Medic-Bot_CORE) The codebase is exactly the same.
+It was pointless to maintain two repos containing the same code.

 If you want to run this bot on your own machine (for some reason?), you can clone this repo, or [the pre-built binaries](https://github.com/Mmedic23/MedicBotCoreReleases).

 The source is targeted for .NET Framework v4.7.2, but I don't think you need the csproj files, you should be able to create your own project for whatever version you have installed and the source code should work fine.